pfsense/docs/source/nat/setup-ftp-server-behind-pfsense.rst

    tweaking.
 Exactly how to do this will vary based on the FTP server software.
 #.
 Set the passive IP response to respond with the PUBLIC IP address
-   forwarded in **pfSense**.
+   forwarded in **pfSense®**.
 Again how to do this will vary based on FTP server and some do not have the capability.
 #.
 Create port forward rules to forward **BOTH** port 21 and the passive
    range specified on the FTP server to the local LAN IP of the FTP